joshbarcher/loggem/readme.md

 # 📢 Loggem – Custom Logging Made Easy

-**Loggem** is a drop-in logging enhancement for Node.js that adds styled output, structured formatting, and live configurability — all powered by [`tracer`](https://www.npmjs.com/package/tracer) and monkey-patched `console` functions.
+**Loggem** is a drop-in logging enhancement for Node.js that adds styled output, structured formatting, and live configurability.

 > ⚡ Built by [Josh Archer](https://github.com/joshbarcher) with 💛 for CLI tools, APIs, and backend dev workflows.